kaby76/swigged.cuda/README.md

 This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API in C#, compiled under Net Standard 1.1.

 Virtually all of the API is exposed.
-However, the interface with the Driver API is minimal.
+However, the thunking with the Driver API is minimal.
-For example, arrays must be marshaled into a pinned array, and an address of the array converted into an System.IntPtr for use with the wrapper API.
+For example, you must manuall marshal arrays into a pinned array, and convert the pinned array handle into a System.IntPtr address for use with swigged.cuda.

 Also, the purpose of this wrapper API is for support of [Campy](http://campynet.com/), an extension to C# for GP-GPU programming that I am writing.
 Consequently, be forewarned that I use only a subset of the Driver API, and much of the API is untested.
 (At some point, this will change.)

 This wrapper is Net Standard 1.1 compliant.
 Therefore, it is can be used in almost any Net Framework, Net Standard, or Net Core app or library.
-However, it has not been ported to Linux, and it is untested under Mono.
+However, it has not been ported to Linux, and it is minimally tested under Mono.

 # Targets